How do you accept contactless payments tapped on your phone without a card reader? What are the UK options for merchants?

 Many of these are listed by Visa.
 For example, MagicCube’s i-Accept technology is ready to implement in existing banking or payment apps, but cannot be downloaded as a standalone tap-on-phone app for merchants.

 As a rule of thumb, you should go for an app that is regularly updated and has a proven track record of successful transactions.
-The Viva Terminal App has over 1 million downloads (albeit across Europe) which is good, but the average user rating is only just above 3 stars (not great).
-In comparison, Pomelo Pay was last updated many months ago and only has a thousand or so downloads, meaning it’s not taken off.
+The Viva Terminal App has over 1 million downloads (albeit across Europe) which is good, but the average user rating is only just under 3 stars (not great).
+In comparison, Pomelo Pay was last updated a year ago and only has a thousand or so downloads, meaning it’s not taken off.

 Then there are all the many options not yet launched on the British market saying that a tap-on-phone feature is “coming soon”.